CTAN Comprehensive TeX Archive Network

 • The documentation now builds only with pdflatex, but the examples and tests can use any engine.
 This is because several typesetting decisions that are quite helpful for the manual work only with pdflatex.

 • This release was tested on Linux (Pop!
-OS; vanilla TL 2022 and 2017) and Windows 10 (Mik with both Cygwin and WSL).
+OS; vanilla TL 2023 and 2017) and Windows 10 (Mik using shells from both Cygwin and WSL).
 The tests using TL 2017 include my published book manuscript, Breath of God, Yet Work of Man: Scripture, Philosophy, Dialogue, and Conflict, with Dr. Albert B. Collver III.

-• The CTAN release was created with vanilla TL 2022 on Pop!
+• The CTAN release was created with vanilla TL 2023 on Pop!
 OS.
-The most recent equivs file was used to meet package equivalencies.
+The most recent equivs file was used to meet package equivalences.
 See also this page.

 • Four pdf files (cat01.pdf and beamer*.pdf) used in graphic illustrations are created from the output of test files associated with this manual (see below).
 Normally, the user need not generate them; they are supplied as source files.